ethstorage/web3-url-verifier/README.md

 - **Performance is acceptable**: Verification time is on the same order as download time
 - **Browser extension deployment is viable**

 Clients can verify the authenticity of received content without trusting Gateways, RPC providers, or other intermediaries.
 No need to run a full node, sync the chain yourself, or trust any data provider — **Don't trust.
-Verify.**.
+Verify.**

 ---